kathryncodesthings/python-data-projects/README.md

 This means that only 7% of the variation in cash generation can be statistically linked to surplus, making surplus a very weak predictor of cash position.

 In practice, this is because cash levels are driven by many other factors, such as:
-* Timing of income and payments
+* Timing of cash receipts and payments
 * Capital investment decisions
 * Financing and borrowing